 The Head Teacher monitors attendance in school.
 We are active in our role to ensure that families recognise the importance of their children attending school regularly.
-Key pupils receive a first-day phone call from the head teacher to ensure attendance is high.
+Key pupils receive a first-day phone call when their child is off school to check on the child's well-being.
 Where attendance continues to be a problem, meetings are scheduled and held and needs are discussed.
 At this stage, we might decide the most appropriate pathway is to arrange for our pastoral officer to work with the child/family.